parth0081/MACHINE-LEARNING-HANDS-ON-PROJECTS/IPL WIN PREDICTION/README.md

 * Model creation and Evaluation: This was the main part of the project, and we used the RandomForestClassifier model.
 Later we tested this model with the test set for evaluation.

-In this project, I have two models:
+In this project, I have applied two models:

 #### a) Logistic Regression-

 This model is giving the accuracy score of : 0.807336274764253

 #### b) Random Forest Classifier-

 This model is giving the accuracy score of : 0.9988753352366122

-But here I have chosen Logistic Regression as my Predictor as it is not giving  the accuracy 'one-sided' as in the case of Random Forest Classifier.
+## But here I have chosen Logistic Regression as my Predictor as it is not giving  the accuracy 'one-sided' as in the case of Random Forest Classifier.